Jan Gardiner (now Telford) 13/02/17

 I worked at PIK 1968-72 during summer and winter university holidays.
 Started as Baggage Boy in ’68 (thanks Hugh Cowan for the intro.) and was Asst.
 Duty officer by ’72.
 I remember the posters ‘We’re out to build this airline" on the office walls, lots of loadsheets, chinagraph pencils and the dreaded ‘Banda’ machine (and possibly the noisiest teleprinter in the world).
 A fantastic working atmosphere, airline discos and the flying jollies in Brits and 707s to the continent and even to Australia (courtesy of Qantas and a lot of help by Bill Cumming, the PIK Station manager - a great guy).
 Can’t remember too many names now; Pete Ramage, Bill Mason, Neil Hair, Bill Dunlop, Anne Mason, Alec Boyd etc. Some of the happiest days of my life.
 I left in 1972 and went on to work in Telly (BBC then ITV) for most of the rest of my working life.
 Now retired but I’d happily nip down to the office at Prestwick to do a shift....But these days please not as the baggage boy!

-Yolanda Gouveia I joined BCAL in September 1977, still flying, now on BA, long time, miss the old days, hard working days and nights, but we had fun, do you remember me ?
+I joined BCAL in September 1977, with BA until 2017.
+Miss the old days, hard working days and nights, but we had fun, do you remember me ?

 Russ Gowen 04/11/16